-Amazing Race Season 29 Episode 1: Spoilers, Recaps And Commentary
+‘Amazing Race’ Season 29 Episode 1: Spoilers, Recaps, And Commentary

-The Amazing Race Season 29 Episode 1 aired on Thursday night, and if you missed it, or if you just enjoy reading spoilers, recaps, and commentary, The Inquisitr has got you covered.
+The Amazing Race Season 29 Episode 1 aired on Thursday night, and if you missed it, or if you just enjoy reading spoilers, recaps, and commentary, the Inquisitr has you covered.

 Warning: The remainder of this article contains spoilers.

-If you’ve been keeping up with Amazing Race news this spring, you already knew that this season brings a twist: bucking the tradition of having teams with existing relationships (siblings, spouses, parents and children, for example) compete, this season instead brings 22 strangers together.
+If you’ve been keeping up with Amazing Race news this spring, you already knew that this season brings a twist: Bucking the tradition of having teams with existing relationships (siblings, spouses, parents and children, for example) compete, this season instead brings 22 strangers together.
 Before the season, host Phil Keoghan announced that the competing teams would meet each other for the first time at the starting line.

 Ready to race?
 Catch up on The #AmazingRace season premiere now: https://t.co/GkBuNpc6qh pic.twitter.com/Z8LEij85Xf